bonchampion/100-Days-of-SwiftUI/README.md

 - **Cupcake Corner**: An order management system for a cupcake shop
 - **Friend Face**: A social networking app that displays user information
 - **Guess The Flag**: A flag guessing game
+- **Hot Prospects**: An app for connecting with people at conferences using QR codes
 - **Habit Tracker**: A habit tracking application
 - **Instafilter**: A photo filter app using Core Image
 - **iExpense**: An expense tracker app using SwiftData for persistent storage